Calella: Economy

 The service sector and specifically the tourism sector is clearly the engine of the municipality's economy.
 Calella has been a tourist destination since the first tourists discovered the city, when the people of Calella lived on fishing and the countryside, first, and the textile industry, later.
 Over the years, tourism has become the engine of the city's economy.
 To the natural elements such as the sun and the beach, attractions have been added such as sports tourism, which is one in which the main reason for the trip is the practice of some kind of sport or physical activity and the visit of the city for witness ‘in situ’ a competition or a sporting event, family tourism and cultural tourism.

 The town has an urban layout with a central pedestrian and commercial area, green spaces, and accommodation for tourists.
 In recent years, Calella has attempted to pivot its economy towards sport, healthcare, cultural and family tourism.
-Calella is known as the “tourist capital of the Costa del Maresme,” according to Spain's official tourism website.
+Calella is known as the “tourist capital of the Costa del Maresme," according to Spain's official tourism website.
 The town welcomes some 250,000 tourists per year, as of 2016.

-In recent years, Calella City Council has made a commitment to the organization of sporting and cultural events with an international dimension to position the municipality internationally as a destination for family and sports tourism.
-Since 2009 Calella has enjoyed the distinction of Sports Tourism Destination (DTE) for the promotion and marketing of its tourist offer related to the multi-sport offer, and in 2014 the Catalan Tourism Agency awarded Calella is the Family Tourism Destination certification, a certification that is granted to destinations that have a certified offer of accommodation, restaurants, and leisure and leisure establishments aimed at children.

-Trade is a very important economic factor in Calella.
-Its most central streets make up a large shopping center with a very varied offer and a rich mixed commercial with more than 1000 shops and services.
-The attraction of this shopping center lies in the combination of modernity of most of its shops with more traditional and original establishments.
-Centennial shops, local shops, high-quality shops and establishments with prestigious brands stand out, all of which generate a very important economic dynamism for the municipality.

-Calella also has the municipal market, open from Tuesday to Saturday, and a weekly market that is held on Saturdays, right in front of the municipal market.

-There remains an agricultural sector dedicated to strawberries.
-Worth mentioning is the Strawberry Harvesters Association (UMAC).